dharmrai-vmw/service-installer-for-vmware-tanzu/docs/product/release/AWS - Federal Airgap/AWSFederalAirgap-DeploymentGuide.md

 - The required binaries are uploaded to the S3 bucket.

     1. Download the TAR file `service-installer-for-AWS-Tanzu-with-Dependency-1.3.1.tar.gz` from the [VMware Marketplace](https://marketplace.cloud.vmware.com/services/details/service-installer-for-vmware-tanzu-1?slug=true).
-It contains Tanzu Kubernetes Grid or Tanzu Kubernetes releases (TKRs) binaries, Harbor, deployment dependencies, and automation source code.
+It contains Tanzu Kubernetes Grid or Tanzu Kubernetes releases (TKr) binaries, Harbor, deployment dependencies, and automation source code.
 This TAR file can be used for the following deployment use cases in an air-gapped environment

           - To deploy Tanzu Kubernetes Grid using automation
           - To deploy Tanzu Kubernetes Grid manually by following reference architecture and Deployment guide